hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 - Broker cost: 4 * $10.08 = **$40.32**
 - Broker Storage Cost: 800000 * 60 * 60 * 0.5 KB = 1440 GB * $0.1 = **$140**

 In that example, Amazon Kinesis Data Stream is the winner.
-In that case it would be necessary to manage scaling of the kinesis stream.
-800 shards won't always be necessary.
+In that case, contrary to Kinesis Firehose, it would be necessary to manage the scaling (in and out) of the Kinesis Data Stream: 800 shards won't always be necessary.

 At a larger scale, some optimization and best practices will be necessary.
 Other alternatives might be tested (such as EC2 fleet behind a load balancer):

-- Records grouping to reduce the amount of records to ingest
+- Records grouping to reduce the number of records to ingest
 - Geo distribution of ingestion layer to reduce latency
 - Enhancement of Elasticity

-To learn more about real time bidding on AWS, read the [whitepaper](https://d1.awsstatic.com/whitepapers/Building_a_Real_Time_Bidding_Platform_on_AWS_v1_Final.pdf).
+To learn more about real-time bidding on AWS, read the [whitepaper](https://d1.awsstatic.com/whitepapers/Building_a_Real_Time_Bidding_Platform_on_AWS_v1_Final.pdf).

 ## Develop